 (Wow, these are everywhere.
 Are people clueless?
 Just type the word “volunteer” in the forum and you’ll see a whole list of these interchanges.
 If you see any that you’d like to point out, post them in the comments section below.
 I’ll approve them J

 The moral of the story is this.
 The moderators will not do your job for you.
 They will often provide very good advice, solutions, and leads.
 Too many times, people return with a “where do I do this, where do I do that, what is notepad???”.
 Clearly, in these cases, the poster has not exerted one ounce of effort.
-Remember, you can get paid support and then you are entitled to yell all you want, like this guy.
+Remember, you can get paid support and then you are entitled to yell all you want.

 Most of you have probably experienced this exact situation: Following rule #1, you did your due diligence.
 You’ve searched for hours trying to find a solution to a problem.
 Finally, you come across a post somewhere that defines your exact problem.
 With great anticipation, and a sigh of relief, you scroll down to look at the solution and you are met with a…